contao/contao/UPGRADE.md

 ### CURRENT_ID

-The constant `CURRENT_ID` as well as the session variable `CURRENT_ID` has been removed.
+The `CURRENT_ID` constant and session variable have been removed.
 Use `DataContainer::$currentPid` instead to determine the ID of the current parent record.

 ```php
 $intCurrentParentRecordId = $dc->currentPid;